googlemaps/android-maps-ktx/README.md

 #### Flow

-Listing to camera events can be collected via [Kotlin Flow](kotlin-flow).
+Listing to camera events can be collected via [Kotlin Flow][kotlin-flow].

 _Before_
 ```java